- Print

 Entering Student Scores

-Generally you enter student scores as numbers.
-The numeric scores figure into the average calculaton.
-If an assignment has a point value of 100, then a entering 90 calculates as 90%.
-If there are only 5 points for an assignment, then entering a 4 calculates as 80%.
-Giving a student scores of 99 on one assignment and 0 on another results in the following average.
+Student assignment scores are entered as numbers (points).
+The numeric scores (points) determine the average calculation.
+If an assignment has a point value of 100, then entering 90 calculates as 90%.
+If an assignment has a point value of 5, then entering a 4 calculates as 80%.
+Giving a student scores of 99 on one assignment and 0 on another assignment results in the following average (without any weighting).

 Entering Notes with Scores